 CGIAR Consortium for Spatial Information (CGIAR-CSI) is the geospatial science Community of Practice that facilitates CGIAR’s research using geospatial data and analysis.
-CGIAR-CSI coordinates community-wide activities to bring CGIAR’s spatial scientists together through communications, geospatial datasets and publications and convening in various events to represent CGIAR in the geospatial domain of expertise.
+CGIAR-CSI coordinates community-wide activities to bring CGIAR’s spatial scientists together through collaborative research, capacity building, communications, developing geospatial datasets and publications and convening of various events to share learning and represent CGIAR in the geospatial domain of expertise.

 What We Do, Why

 Advances in geospatial data science provide CGIAR with a new opportunity to accelerate research and impacts.
 High-resolution remote sensing imagery and spatially-explicit multidisciplinary datasets help researchers to work more efficiently and effectively than ever before in, for example, mapping agriculture, better targeting investments, real-time monitoring of impacts, and spurring innovations in agricultural research and development by adding location context and intelligence.
 While it is becoming easier to find and access geospatial data, there are still fundamental challenges in the applications in remote areas where measurement on the ground is not readily available.
 Limited groundtruthing data can lead to a high degree of uncertainties and estimation biases in analysis outputs.
 Until this inherent challenge is resolved, we believe the best way for the geospatial science community to keep our research standards and relevance to smallholders’ farming will be through the Community of Practice, where collective knowledge thrives and propagates through the close collaboration and communication with fellow scientists.
 Not everything we need is in the publication or even the Internet.
 For many aspects of the unique challenges we face, our colleagues are the best resource for each other to explore options, share learning, inspire innovations, and collectively support CGIAR’s agricultural research and development agenda.